JacobTravers/grep-expand.kak/README.md

 As with any action that modifies multiple files directly on disk, be sure to check in any existing changes to source control before starting.

-## Comparison with kakoune-grep-write
+## Comparison with grep-write.kak

-`kakoune-grep-write` is great for making changes directly in lines found by `grep`, e.g. for renaming something.
+`grep-write.kak` is great for making changes directly in lines found by `grep`, e.g. for renaming something.
 Prefer using it in those cases, as it involves fewer steps.